 Official transcripts are available at the Student Records Office upon request in writing.
-Each student is entitled to one free transcript each term.
-A \$1.00 fee is charged for each additional transcript.
+Each student is entitled to one free transcript each semester.
+A \$1.00 fee is charged for a second transcript; additional copies are 50¢ each.
+Transcripts going directly to educational or business establishments are free of charge.
 Students intending to transfer to other educational institutions are advised to request their transcripts from the Student Records Office at least five days before the transcripts are required.